Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

    point="org.eclipse.help.toc"
    file="JJToc.xml" and JJPlgToc.xml"

-  Well the help is in need of a serious update...
+   Well, the help is in need of a serious update...

+14) Preferences Extension (Global) point="org.eclipse.ui.preferencePages">
+   class="sf.eclipse.javacc.options.JJPreferencesPage"
+   class="sf.eclipse.javacc.options.JJPreferences"

+   Provides a basic customisation of colors.
+   Well, not fully terminated, don't know how to change colors in Editor without closing and reopening it.